 3. Oyster HR

 Oyster HR covers 180+ countries and differentiates through employee experience features most EORs ignore.
 Its Oyster Academy provides professional development resources for internationally-hired employees, and the platform includes cultural integration tools that help distributed teams work more effectively.
-Pricing is $699/month standard or $499/month on annual plans.
+Annual plans run $499/month ($699/mo on monthly billing).

-The platform supports contractor-to-employee conversion (useful when you want to start with a trial period), onboards employees in under 48 hours, and handles payroll in 140+ currencies.
+Contractor-to-employee conversion is built-in (useful for trial periods), with employee onboarding in under 48 hours and payroll in 140+ currencies.
 Oyster also offers a $300/hour People Partner advisory service for companies navigating complex employment scenarios.

 Limitations: Among the priciest options at standard monthly rates.
 The 180+ country claim includes partner-based coverage - compliant direct employment is confirmed in roughly 120 countries.
-No free trial for the employment service.
+Free trials aren’t available for the employment service.

 4. Multiplier

-Multiplier charges a flat $400/employee/month regardless of country.
-No volume tiers.
-No regional surcharges.
-No setup or offboarding fees.
-In a market where pricing often varies by country and employee count, that predictability is a significant advantage for budget planning.
-The platform covers 164 countries and supports payroll in 120+ currencies.
+Charging a flat $400/employee/month regardless of country, Multiplier has no volume tiers, no regional surcharges, and no setup or offboarding fees.
+In a market where pricing often varies by country and employee count, that consistency is a genuine advantage.
+Coverage spans 164 countries with payroll in 120+ currencies.

 Onboarding takes as little as 24 hours, and visa/immigration support is included in the base price across 140+ countries.
-Multiplier also offers a contractor-of-record option at $40/contractor/month for companies managing mixed workforces.
+Also available: a contractor of record option at $40/contractor/month for companies managing mixed workforces of full-time EOR employees and independent contractors.

 Limitations: Slightly narrower country coverage (164 vs. 180-185+ for top competitors).
 Fewer HRIS integrations than Deel or Rippling.
 Less name recognition than established players, though the company has grown rapidly since its 2020 launch.